rwxrob/cmd-live/README.md

-# Twitch Streamer Mode Update Utility
+# Live Streamer Command Line Utility

-This bash script helps Twitch live streamers communicate the current state of their stream quickly from the Linux command line by creating and changing a number of streaming *modes* which are stored in a simple configuration file.
+This bash script helps live streamers communicate the current state of their stream quickly from the Linux command line by creating and changing a number of streaming *modes* which are stored in a simple configuration file.
 Streamers can also optionally post a corresponding Twitch chat message, GitHub status, and/or Twitter update.
 This script can also be used to post markers in the current live stream to help with